SuperTapood/Cudheart/roadmap.md

 - [ ] allow IO functions to cast vectors and matrices and test
 - [ ] edge test empty vectors and matrices of all types
 - [ ] fix a bunch of stupid matrix building and indexing bugs that are sure to be found
+- [ ] add overloads for mixing ndarrays and regular vars
 - [ ] differentiate matrix and vector ops (maybe by removing duplicates and just reshaping?)
 - [ ] implement ndarray comparisons and use that in the unit tests
 - [ ] fix the new object creation in complex math cpp